 Provision Further Regulatory Action?
-Effective Date Applicability Part II.
-Impact on Shareholder M leetings "Proxy access" SEC expressly authorized to adopt rules and procedures relating to the inclusion of shareholder board nominees in a company's proxy solicitation materials (§ 971) SEC may, but is not required to, issue rules providing access.
-Expect the SEC to move quickly towards final rulemaking on its pending access proposal in order to fulfill the Chairman's commitment that proxy access be in effect for the 2011 proxy season.
-All public companies, subject to any SEC exemptions.
-In determining whether to make an exemption, the SEC must take into account whether the requirement disproportionately burdens small issuers.
+Effective Date Applicability Part I. Impact on Shareholder Me etings "Proxy access" - SEC expressly authorized to adopt rules and procedures relating to the inclusion of shareholder board nominees in a company's proxy solicitation materials (§ 971) SEC adopted rules providing access on August 25, 2010.
+The rules become effective on November 15, 2010, and will apply to the 2011 proxy season for companies that mailed their 2010 proxy statements on or after March 13, 2010.
+All public companies, except for smaller reporting companies.
 Mandatory non-binding advisory votes (annually, biennially or triennially as determined by shareholders at least every 6 years) on executive compensation and, when M&A transactions are to be voted on, on certain "golden parachute" compensation to named executive officers relating to M&A transactions, and related disclosure (§ 951) Vote requirements are self-executing, but we expect SEC rulemaking.
-Resolutions relating to say-on-pay and the frequency of say-on-on-pay votes to be included in proxy statements for annual shareholder meetings (and other meetings at which executive compensation disclosure is required to be included in the proxy statement) held on or after January 22, 2011 (six months after enactment).
-Resolutions relating to golden parachute provisions are required to be voted on at meetings held on or after January 22, 2011 (six months after enactment).
+Proposed rules planned to be issued October - December, 2010 and adopted January - March, 2011.
+Resolutions relating to say-on-pay and the frequency of say-on- on-pay votes to be included in proxy statements for annual shareholder meetings (and other meetings at which executive compensation disclosure is required to be included in the proxy statement) held on or after January 21, 2011 (six months after enactment).
+Resolutions relating to golden parachute provisions are required to be voted on at meetings held on or after January 21, 2011 (six months after enactment).
 Say-on-pay requirements apply to all public companies, subject to any SEC exemptions.
 Golden parachute requirements apply to all public companies seeking shareholder approval of an acquisition, merger, consolidation or proposed sale or other disposition of all or substantially all of the company's assets, subject to any SEC exemptions.
 In determining whether to make an exemption, the SEC must take into account whether the requirement disproportionately burdens small issuers.
-Disclosure at least annually of votes by certain institutional investment managers on say-on-pay, say-on-pay frequency and golden parachute resolutions (§ 951) Requirement to disclose votes by certain institutional investment managers is self-executing, but will require SEC rulemaking.
-Not specified.
+Disclosure at least annually of votes by certain institutional investment managers on say-on- pay, say-on-pay frequency and golden parachute resolutions (§ 951) Requirement to disclose votes by certain institutional investment managers is self-executing, but will require SEC rulemaking.
+Proposed rules planned to be issued.
+October - December, 2010 and adopted January - March, 2011.
 Institutional investment managers subject to Section 13(f) of the Exchange Act.
 Elimination of broker discretionary voting on director elections, executive compensation and any other "significant matters" as determined by the SEC (§ 957) SEC to determine what constitutes any other "significant matter" and national securities exchanges to issue related listing rules.
-Not specified, but we expect that rulemaking will occur quickly.
-Member brokers of national securities exchanges; with respect to shares of all companies, whether or not listed.
+Proposed rules on defining "other On September 9, 2010, the SEC approved an amendment to NYSE Rule 452 prohibiting discretionary voting Member brokers of national securities exchanges; with respect to shares of all companies, whether or not listed.